EvanGriffin0/FinancePlannerDRQ/README.md

 #Once in , you are greeted at the dashboard where it gives  a breif description of the application, the instructions to get started and two example images

-#The user should then Update there details so the server has a record of ther epast 5 months expenditure
+#The user should then Update there details so the server has a record of ther past 5 months expenditure

 #Once that data has been saved you can click the Expenditure or Savings tab to view there unique Pie and bar charts
 #the user can then go back and update there details to get new charts